w3c/wot-ngsi-ld/examples/onboarding.md

 * Consider an NGSI-LD graph used as a "digital twin" of some system.
   A WoT TD would provide information about real devices or services that a digital twin could use to access "live data" related to some entity in the digital twin's virtual model.
+  Ex: access real-time data for a lake modelled in the digital twin.